IgniteUI/igniteui-docfx/en/components/grids_templates/row_drag.md

 In this example, we'll handle dragging a row from a grid to a designated area and, when dropping it, removing it from the grid.
 }
 @@if (igxName === 'IgxGrid') {
-In this example, we'll handle dragging a row from one grid to another, removing from the first data source and adding it to the second.
+In this example, we'll handle dragging a row from one grid to another, removing it from the first data source and adding it to the second.
 }

 ### Drop Areas